smlance/ruby_koans_online/README.md

 To start the development server, run `rackup` and point your browser to `localhost:9292`

 Alternatively, you could use `rerun`.
 This reloads the app for you when changes are detected.
+Use the command:

 `rerun -p "**.*.{rb,ru,haml,css,js,yml}" rackup`